digitallyamar/CSS-Notes/README.md

 ## CSS Opacity
 	- It is used to control the opacity of an element.
 	- 0 makes the element invisible and 1 makes it visible.

+## CSS Background Repeat
+	- It will control whether to repeat the background image or not if the size of the image is smaller than the viewport.